WP-API/node-wpapi/README.md

   endpoint: 'http://my-site.com/wp-json',
   transport: {
     // Only override the transport for the GET method, in this example
-    // Transport methods should take a wpreq object and a callback:
+    // Transport methods should take a wpreq object:
-    get: function( wpreq, cb ) {
+    get: function( wpreq ) {
       var result = cache[ wpreq ];
-      // If a cache hit is found, return it via the same callback/promise
-      // signature as the default transport method: if ( result ) {
+      // If a cache hit is found, return it wrapped in a Promise: if ( result ) {
-        if ( cb && typeof cb === 'function' ) {
-          // Invoke the callback function, if one was provided cb( null, result );
-        }
         // Return the data as a promise return Promise.resolve( result );
       }